 When driving with children up to 7 years of age, you must ensure they are restrained in a properly fastened and adjusted Australian Standard (AS) approved child restraint.
 Driving includes when the vehicle is moving or stationary (for example, when stopped at traffic lights), but not when parked.
 Only child restraints that carry the AS sticker have been tested and approved as meeting standard AS/NZS 1754.

-Child restraints purchased overseas may only be used in Queensland if they comply with AS/NZS 1754.
+Child restraints purchased overseas must not be used in Queensland unless they comply with AS/NZS 1754.

 We recommend you use a child restraint that is less than 10 years old.
 The restraint will have a sticker showing approval and a date stamp for when the restraint was manufactured.